 It’s 8 p.m. and you arrive at home after a 12-hour day at work.
 You’re exhausted, but feel thankful that you found a job that is putting food on the table.
-On your way in, you grab the mail and start flipping through the stack, when you see an envelope from the local court between the phone bill and a coupon from Bed Bath t Beyond.
+On your way in, you grab the mail and start flipping through the stack, when you see an envelope from the local court between the phone bill and a coupon from Bed Bath and Beyond.
 Your heart begins to beat faster, as thoughts of an unpaid debt rush into your head.
 Opening the envelope, you realize that ignoring all those legal notices brought you to this moment; the bank is garnishing your pay check.

 The best way to avoid garnishment is to be pro-active and settle your debt before you are facing garnishment.
 If this is not possible, you have other options and rights under Federal and state law.